+Several participants, including CPUC Staff, noted that “poorly performing” equipment should be able to have an accelerated replacement baseline if it can still meet customers’ needs.

 Table 7 shows the Resolution findings and orders directly related to this topic.

 Table 7.
 Resolution E-4818 Findings and Orders on Task 3